Enter to win one of 7 SIGNED COPIES OF COLLEGE ADMISSIONS CRACKED!

 Some good news about college admissions in dark times:

-1. Your child has gained resilience from all the abrupt shutdowns.
-No matter what happens with school this fall, your kid’s got this, and so do you.
+1. Your child has gained resilience from all the shutdowns, modality shifts, and disappointments brought on by the pandemic.
+No matter when a vaccine becomes available, your kid’s got this, and so do you.
 Follow the month-by-month to-do lists in College Admissions Cracked to guide you through.

 2. You can visit way more colleges online (for free!) than you ever could’ve over spring break.
 And you can download lots of other free resources here.